-Both men and women can suffer from sexual dysfunction or sexual problems, which in common man’s parlance is a problem that prevents you from experiencing sexual satisfaction and that is how it does affect you.
-If you are experiencing sexual dysfunction in any part of the sexual response cycle which traditionally includes excitement, plateau, orgasm, and resolution, you are not alone.
+Both men and women can suffer from sexual dysfunction or sexual problems.
+In common man’s parlance it is a problem that prevents you from experiencing sexual satisfaction.
+If you are experiencing sexual dysfunction in any part of the sexual response cycle, you are not alone.
+This traditionally includes excitement, plateau, orgasm, and resolution.
 Research suggests that 43 percent of women and 31 percent of men report some degree of sexual dysfunction or difficulty.

 It also remains a topic that many people are hesitant to discuss and resolve worldwide.
-Read on to know more on sexual dysfunction so that you can understand it and seek treatment for it because treatment options are available and extremely helpful.
+Read on to know more on sexual dysfunction.
+This is so that you can understand it and seek treatment for it.
+Moreover, this is because treatment options are available and extremely helpful.

 Types of sexual dysfunction

 Sexual dysfunction is classified into four categories:

 - Desire disorders: This is a generalized lack of sexual desire or interest in sex

 - Arousal disorders: Inability to become physically aroused during sexual activity